Heritage Series - Chow Kit Mansion

 Restoration work was done in a meticulous way.
-Major roof repair was conducted through replacing broken roof tiles and sagging rafters in identified areas.
-The roof tiles replaced was even sourced from other historical buildings that uses the same type of material, including Bangunan Sultan Abdul Samad.
-The building paint was scraped off, treated and repainted with anti-fungal lime wash paint.
+Major roof repair was conducted by replacing broken roof tiles and sagging rafters in identified areas.
+The roof tiles replaced were even sourced from other historical buildings that use the same type of material, including Bangunan Sultan Abdul Samad.
+The building paint was scraped off, treated, and repainted with anti-fungal lime wash paint.
 A chemist from a paint company was also consulted for this particular work so as to make sure the restoration was done in the best possible manner.

 Restoration work photos between 2012 - 2017.